Past Future: Music videos

 The music video for "Fast Car" was directed by Shigeaki Kubo.
 It has an Elizabethan theme, but is primarily a dance video.
 The "Fast Car" video won two awards at the Space Shower Music Awards: the grand prize for the best work of the year, "Best Video of the Year," and the "Best Art Direction Video."
 The music video for "Love Game" was also directed by Shigeaki Kubo; it depicts Amuro and her dancers having various dance battles on digital stages, with the teams distinguished by the color of their outfits (black or white).
 The music video for "Wild" was directed by Caviar, which features a futuristic space theme and costumes.

 The music video for "The Meaning Of Us," which was directed by Shigeaki Kubo, features Amuro alone in a house during several timelines and the video alternates between these scenes.
 The music video for "Dr." is entirely animated and is Amuro's first fully animated music video.
 It was animated by Kamikaze Douga, and directed by Mizusaki Junpei.
 Tanakazoo directed the music video for "Defend Love."
 The "Defend Love" music video was a collaboration with Sunrise Animation, featuring Namie Amuro as an animated character interacting with Amuro Ray of Mobile Suit Gundam.
 Part of the video re-creates the encounter between Amuro Ray and Lalah Sune in the Ghost of Solomon event, with Namie Amuro in place of Lalah piloting a pink Elmeth.

-Live performances
+Past<Future Tour

-To promote the album, Amuro embarked on the hall tour Namie Amuro Past Future Tour 2010 from April to November 2010, with added dates in December 2010.
-In all, the tour spanned 85 dates across Japan.
-The December 1 and 7 dates at the Tokyo International Forum, Hall A were originally scheduled for October 14, 2010, and October 15, 2010, but due to inflammation of the vocal cords, these dates were postponed and later added with additional performances at that venue.
+To promote the album, Amuro embarked on a hall tour, billed Past<Future Tour 2010.
+The tour began on April 3, 2010 at the Ichihara Civic Hall in the Chiba Prefecture, and was originally scheduled to conclude on November 21 at the Okinawa Convention Center.
+Additional dates were later added in Tokyo, Osaka and Nagoya, extending the tour to December 15.
+In total, Amuro performed 85 concerts across Japan, making it her longest spanning concert tour up to that point, exceeding her previous tour, the Best Fiction Tour (2008-2009).
+The December 1 and 7 dates at the Tokyo International Forum, Hall A were originally scheduled for October 14 and October 15, 2010, but due to inflammation of the vocal cords, these dates were postponed and later added with additional performances at that venue.
 The concert tour lasted for 8 months and drew in about 210,000 spectators.

-The live DVD Namie Amuro Past Future Tour 2010, which included the Tokyo leg of the tour, also topped the music DVD rankings for the second consecutive year and the fourth time in total.
+The Tokyo performances were recorded and released on DVD and Blu-ray on December 15, 2010, coinciding with the final date of the tour.
+Both physical formats were re-released on September 16, 2012, as part of Amuro's 20th career anniversary, with the original content but at a lower retail price.
+The live release also topped the music DVD rankings for the second consecutive year and the fourth time in total.